nod-ai/iree-amd-aie/README.md

 ninja
 ```

 to build IREE with amd-aie plugin.
-Note for the time being building the amd-aie
+Some developers have observed a cmake dependency related build failure when there is not first a build of IREE without the iree-amd-aie plugin.
+So we recommend first building IREE without the plugin, by configuring and building without the IREE_CMAKE_PLUGIN_PATHS.

-backend requires headers-only Boost library.
+Note for the time being building the amd-aie backend requires headers-only Boost library.
 On Ubuntu you can do this with

 ```
 sudo apt-get install libboost-dev